Major jobs disappointment: America added only 235,000 jobs in August – KION546

 Only 235,000 jobs were added back to the economy last month, the lowest number since January, vastly missing economists’ expectations.

+“Delta is reducing consumer demand and threatening the reopening,” said Glassdoor Senior Economist Daniel Zhao.
+“Ultimately it’s just a harsh reminder that the pandemic has control of our destiny,” he told CNN Business.

-In normal times that would have been a reason to celebrate, but nowadays it’s a sharp slowdown from the buoyant jobs reports earlier in the summer.
+In normal times the August report would have been a reason to celebrate, but nowadays it’s a sharp slowdown from the buoyant jobs reports earlier in the summer.
 Friday’s report fell far short of economists’ already reduced expectations: Predictions for Friday’s jobs report had been revised down to 728,000 from 750,000 earlier after Wednesday’s ADP Employment Report, which count private payrolls, also disappointed.

 Nearly a year and a half into the recovery, the US economy remains 5.3 million jobs short of where it was in February 2020, before Covid-19 threw a wrench into the gears.